digitalcityscience/COUP-noise/noise_analysis/README.md

 Run 'start_noise_module.sh'

-## Config.ini
-Chose the option of input detail include_rail_road = False include_lower_main_road = False
-upper_main_road_as_multi_line = False # MultiLineStrings seems to deliver more accurate results but need more computation time

-Chose your usage_mode
-city_scope : Reads the grid of a cityIO endpoint and calculates results for the grid, posts results
-tuio: Reads the input file in for the buildings.json

 ## Computation
 Start the computation by executing `noisemap.py`
 The noise propgation will be computed based on the input files in the the `input_geojson directory`